-Set out defined processes of working.
-This will give your team a functional way of working, which allows them to maximize their best ability.
-With every cog set in place, you can ensure that no job is left blocked, unfinished or fallen between the gaps.
+Having defined processes is also a large part of this and gives your team a functional way of working, which allows them to maximize their best ability.
+With every cog set in place, you can ensure that no job will be left blocked, unfinished or fallen between the gaps.

-On a personal level, a part of this may be delegating more of your tasks to your team or finding a solution that will allow you to work faster.
-For example, investing in automation systems that can build forecasts and reports for you, rather than doing it yourself.
-It’ll free up more of your time to dedicate to some of the more important or innovative goals you haven’t had time for.
+On a personal level, a part of this may be delegating more of your tasks to your team or finding a solution that will make your work faster.
+For example, investing in automation systems that can build forecasts and reports for you.
+It’ll free up more of your time to dedicate to some of the more important or innovative goals you haven’t had time for in the past.

-Tech solutions have a number of handy functions will free you from the shackles of monotonous tasks.
-Create default templates for your reports and your dashboards and duplicate them for each of your clients.
+Besides automation, handy tech functions will take other monotonous tasks away.
+Create default templates for your reports and your dashboards.
 Ensure your tech has the ability to fill and sync these automatically, to clear another job off your plate.

 Here’s a fun bit.
 How do you get your team working to their best?
-Forcibly squeezing every last drop of effort out of them is inefficient and generally, not very nice.
+Forcibly squeezing every last drop of effort out of them is inefficient and honestly, not very nice.
 But, encouraging your team to make the most of their time is simple if they’re motivated about the work that they’re doing.
-How do you motivate them?
-Well…

-Host firm-wide meetings to get everybody up to speed on whatever’s going on, big or small.
-Booked tickets for an event?
+Host firm-wide meetings to get everybody up to speed on anything exciting that’s going on.
+Booked tickets for an accountancy event?
 Great!
 Had a record-breaking month?
 Perfect!
 Something not looking so good?
 It’s better to talk about it than let the air go stale.
-Share with your team and create a culture that proves to them that they’re a big part of the company, they’ll work a lot harder.
+Share with your team and create a culture that proves to them that they’re a big part of the company.

 Before we even begin talking about productivity, let’s get the obvious out of the way.